 - a.
 Evaluate any theory covered to date using the criteria of a theory or using logic and evidence. - b.
 Discuss how principles of science (theory and evidence) are used in psychology. - c.
 Identify and discuss the use of the scientific method in any published study in psychology. - d.
 Design or carry out a controlled experiment that would test a prediction of any discussed theory. - 5.
-Biological development: nature and nurture, pre-natal development, the neonate, child, adolescent, and adult (ch 14). - 6.
-Cognitive Development: Piaget's cognitive developmental theory, intelligence, maturation, schemes, assimilation and adaptation, stages of intellectual development, sensorimotor, preoperational, concrete operations, formal operations (ch 14). - 7.
+Biological and social development: nature and nurture, pre-natal development, the neonate, child, adolescent, and adult (ch 3, 4 and 11). - 6.
+Cognitive Development: Piaget's cognitive developmental theory, intelligence, maturation, schemes, assimilation and adaptation, stages of intellectual development, sensorimotor, preoperational, concrete operations, formal operations (ch 11). - 7.
 Disorders: normal and abnormal, anxiety, somatoform, dissociative, mood, depression, schizophrenia, personality (ch 16). - 8.
-Treatment: psychoanalysis, behavioural, humanistic, cognitive, drugs (ch 17).
-Health and Stress: Selye, prediction and control, pain, meditation, consciousness redux (ch 15 & 5).
+Final Exam: The Big Picture: what is psychology, what are its focuses of theory and practice, what does it seek to do, how does it do it, how well does it succeed (chapters 1 through 18) Essay Component: Treatment: psychoanalysis, behavioural, humanistic, cognitive, drugs (ch 17).
+Health and Stress: Selye, prediction and control, pain, meditation, consciousness redux (ch